zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "The only limits in your life are those that you set yourself."
+> "Among the things you can give and still keep are your word, a smile, and a grateful heart."
 >
-> — Celestine Chua
+> — Zig Ziglar
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch